-

 13:40

-WORKSHOP A: Engineering Accountability — Designing Controlled Workflows for Agentic AI
+WORKSHOP: Engineering Accountability — Designing Controlled Workflows for Agentic AI

 Parinita Kothari, Engineering Lead - Rajasree R, Product Lead - Agentic Observability - LLOYDS BANKING GROUP